ElisaOu/Bloc5_Indus_d_algo_d_apprentissage_auto_et_automatisation_processus_decision/README.md

 -In the heroku app, feed config variables (S3 bucket + AWS credentials)

--Put URI add-ons in heroku ressources with heroku postgres
+-Put URI add-ons in heroku ressources with heroku postgres, and store as credentials

 #### Feed with a model :